jkerai1/Scrummage/installation/Readme.md

             "to_address": ""
         }
     ],

+*Note: You may be required to change settings in your email settings to allow this, such as allowing "less secure apps" in Gmail.*

 **Slack Channel Notifications**
 Slack channel notifications work by having a message sent to a slack channel .
 To enable this mode, enter the Slack Channel details into the config.json file, under “slack”: